philc/book-notes/it doesnt have to be crazy at work - jason fried.md

     --side effects of broken models."
   * "Calm is more independence, less interdependence."
 * Your company is a product
-  * Your company is the thing that makes those products.
+  * "Your company is the thing that makes your products.
 That's why your company should be your best product."
   * Companies should be malleable, to afford iteration, just like we try to make our products and our eng systems malleable.
   * A company is like software.
 It has to be usable.
 It has bugs, places where the company crashes because of